Hibby/packetradio-guide/docs/config/linux.md

 ### Uronode as a local interface

 I use uronode as my local packet radio terminal - instead of turning on and typing `axcall nrnod salbbs` to get to gm0nrt, I log in, type uronode, feed it my callsign and I am met with the uronode command interface, from which I can type `c salbbs`.
 It's a much nicer place to be!

-This required `xinetd` for me to set up easily.
+This required `xinetd` for me to set up easily - you'll need to install it.

 #### xinetd config
-I think the below two config files are the only things required to make uronode listen on port 3964 -
+I think the below two config files are the only things required to make uronode listen on port 3964 . `xinetd` must be enabled and started by systemd to be listening

+!!! note "Terminal Command"
-`xinetd` must be enabled and started by systemd to be listening (`systemctl enable xinetd`, `systemctl start xinetd`)
+	`systemctl enable xinetd`, `systemctl start xinetd`

 There is probably a systemd native way of doing this, but I couldn't see that in the docs.

 ```
 hibby@raspberrypi:~ $ cat /etc/xinetd.d/uronode